bmlt-enabled/bmlt-root-server/README.md

 - Changed the Semantic Admin stuff to be simpler.
 No one is using it (yet), so I think it should be OK.
 - Fixed an issue with the semantic admin that returned the incorrect location for the schema.
 - Fixed a warning that affected the semantic administration.
+- Fixed two problems with the installer wizard.
+One was a JS problem exacerbated by Google changing their API, and the other was caused by the new Italian default formats.

 ***Version 2.7.15* ** *- April 27, 2016*